jhchabran/dotfiles/README.md

 And from time to time, feel free to run the following command to keep your system up-to-date(OSX, Brew, and dotfiles).

 ```
-dotfiles-apply
+dotfiles-update
 ```

 ## Licence

 It is free software, and may be redistributed under the terms specified in the [LICENSE](./LICENCE) file.

-defaults write com.apple.finder CreateDesktop false